 Hostinger's setup wizard opened by asking us whether we wanted to register a new domain, transfer a domain from another company, or use an existing domain but leave it with the current registrar.

 We chose the 'existing domain' option and were given Hostinger's four name servers, and told to update our domain DNS settings.

-'Install WordPress' took us to a straightforward WordPress installer.
+Install WordPress took us to a straightforward WordPress installer.
 All the default settings were sensibly assigned, and after choosing an admin password we could set the system up with a click.

-'Auto Installer' uses the same automated approach to install many other popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
-We still prefer Softaculous, the installer often provided by other hosts, but this one is perfectly adequate and will get your chosen apps installed at speed.
+Auto Installer uses the same automated approach to install 157 popular apps, including Joomla, PrestaShop, OpenCart, phpBB and Drupal.
+We prefer Softaculous, the installer often provided by other hosts, but this one is perfectly adequate and will get your chosen apps installed at speed.

 It's not for advanced users – there's no blogging platform, for instance – and design is more about mild tweaking of a template than building something new from scratch.
 But it's capable of creating some quality sites, and there are no annoying restrictions on page numbers or site size to get in your way.
 (That's very unusual for a free website builder in budget shared hosting.)

 Access Manager is an unusual extra tool which allows you to give others access to your Hostinger account, enabling them to work on creating or managing the site with you.
 You could do something similar by sharing your credentials with others, but this is much safer.
 Everyone gets their own login, and the people you invite don't get full access to your account.
 They're able to create or edit a website page, for instance, but by default they can't buy a new product with your stored payment details, or change account details such as your registered email address.